anthonydong21/TrueNorth-AIxHEART-2025-Discord/README.md

 - 🤖 **Conversational Agent** built with Google Gemini for empathetic and informative support
 - 🔍 **Multi-query Retrieval-Augmented Generation (RAG)** with MMR and RRF for accurate answers
-- 📚 **Custom Vector Database** using Langchain FAISS Local Vector Store to index curated resources and books
+- 📚 **Custom Vector Database** using Postgres or Langchain FAISS Local Vector Store to index curated resources and books
 - 🌐 **Tavily Web Search** integration for current, real-world information
 - ✅ **Answer Verification** using hallucination and relevance grading
 - 🧠 **Query Rewriting** for improving search coverage